Amazon Music Bestsellers and Deals

 "…The Nashville Man…"

 Award-winning Harmonica virtuoso Charlie McCoy has 50-plus years of Nashville sessions to his name and West Virginia Music Hall of Fame Awards up to the wazoo - let alone his stints with fondly remembered US Country-Rock acts like Area Code 615 and Barefoot Jerry.
-Charlie was also quietly enamoured to listeners in Blighty long before they knew his name – the Area Code 615 Harmonica-driven instrumental "Stone Fox Chase" being the theme music to The Old Grey Whistle Test Rock TV programme on BB!
-Hosted of course by Whispering Bob Harris.
+Charlie was also quietly enamoured to listeners in Blighty long before they knew his name – the Area Code 615 Harmonica-driven instrumental "Stone Fox Chase" being the theme music to The Old Grey Whistle Test Rock TV programme on BBC hosted of course by Whispering Bob Harris.
 Every week his chugging harp hit our living rooms – and we did not know him.

-Back to the matter at hand - this is only the second outing in the UK for his American Monument Records studio albums under his own name (May 2018 saw another BGO twofer compilation).
 What you get here is four – the first dating from 1968 (his US Debut not issued in the UK), then his Seventh from 1974 with two from 1975 - his Ninth (not issued in the UK) and Tenth studio sets.
-In short what you get is a quartet expertly remastered by Andrew Thompson onto two discs wrapped in a tasty card slipcase with a chunky 20-page booklet inside.
-You get the usual front and rear repro artwork pre-ambling the text - new May 2024 liner notes from BGO's resident Folk and Country scribe – John O'Regan.
-It's a substantial haul – it really is.
-If only most of it was worth listening to.
-Here's Harpin'…
+In short - buy this and you acquire a quartet of Country Rock, Harmonica Instrumentals and Sung Tunes albums expertly remastered by Andrew Thompson onto two discs - all of it wrapped in a tasty card slipcase with a chunky 20-page booklet inside.
+Beat Goes On supplies black and white page repros of the front and rear artwork (pre-ambling the text) - followed by new May 2024 liner notes from BGO's resident Folk and Country scribe – JOHN O'REGAN.

 UK released Friday, 4 October 2024 (delayed from May and September - released 27 September 2024 in the USA) - "The World Of/The Nashville Hit Man/Charlie My Boy!/Harpin' The Blues" by CHARLIE McCOY on Beat Goes On BGOCD1527 (Barcode 5017261215277) is a Compilation that remasters Four Albums onto Two CDs and plays out as follows: